tmylk/data-kata/validation/dbt/tasklist.md

     -  see a test for Id column having data type integer in staging/schema.yml line 22 using dbt-expectations

     - add remaining column type tests

+- [ ] Null values
+  - how are null values marked in the CSV?
+It is NA word, not null
+  - use NULLIF to convert the columns to nulls

 - [ ] when loading into staging, check the data format rule that FireplaceQuality has to be one of 'Ex', 'Gd', 'TA', 'Fa', 'Po', null
   - add the test to staging/schema.yml using dbt-expectations